 Three.
 You will now see the main Disk Drill interface.
 In the center of that interface will be a list of devices that are on your computer or attached to your computer.
 Choose the one that you want to recover from.
 You can recover everything on the device or you can recover individual files.

 Four.
 Once you’ve selected the device you want to scan, you’ll see a button reading “All recovery methods”.
 It has a dropdown with other options, but for this first use, let’s just stick with the default.

 Now, click on the blue “Search for lost data” at the bottom.

 Five.
 You can either wait for Disk Drill to scan every file in the selected device, or you can choose to “Review found items” and go straight to the ones that have already been found.
 The scan will keep running in the background, but you can also stop scanning completely at any time by clicking on the “Stop scanning” button on the same screen.

 If you elect to recover all files, click the blue “Recover all” button.
 Before doing this, consider looking at all the files that Disk Drill has found.
 It will find a massive array of files, including ones long inactive and deleted, so you may be recovering far more files than you actually need to be recovering.

 If you prefer recovering an individual file, click the checkbox to the left of that file.
 Then, click the blue “Recover” button.

 Six.
-Whichever option you chose, Clever Files will ask you where you’d like it to save your recovered files.
-There is no right or wrong answer here, but make sure that you note where it’s pointing to.
+Disk Drill will ask you where you’d like it to save your recovered files.
+Make sure that you note where it’s pointing to.
 You’ll have to go to that location afterward to get the files.